-Amazon is a rented platform, which means your company doesn’t own it.
+Amazon is a rented platform, which means your business doesn’t own it.

-Instead, you “rent” the site to make online sales.
-By renting instead of yourself, you have less control over your company’s website presence.
-Following a basic product listing template, paying fees, and competing with other providers is for all instances that come with the use of the rental platform.
+Instead, you “rent” the website to make online sales.
+By renting instead of owning your own marketplace, you have less control over your business’s presence on Amazon.
+Following a basic product listing template, paying fees, and competing with other sellers are all examples of the demerits that come with using a rental platform.

 Before deciding between Amazon or your website, review all the pros and cons of selling on Amazon.
 Or, start with a free merchant account to preview the trade on the platform and its potential value to your business.

 Before you decide to sell on Amazon or your website, re-read the pros and cons of selling on your website.
 Similar to calculating the cost of sales on Amazon, you should also research how much it will cost to start selling on your site and the potential long-term return on investment.